Modern Slavery Statement 2021

 Modern slavery remains a widespread issue across the globe.
 There is no universal definition of modern slavery, but it encompasses human trafficking, forced or bonded labour, as well as forced marriage, child labour, servitude and deceptive recruitment for labour/services.
 Usually, it involves coercion, threats or deception to exploit victims and deprive them of their freedom.
 As a global organisation, Pentana Solutions is strongly opposed to slavery and human trafficking.
 We will not knowingly support or conduct business with any organisation involved in such activities.

 Headquartered in Melbourne, Australia, we are working on implementing the obligations stemming from the Commonwealth Modern Slavery Act 2018 which commenced on 1 January 2020.
 Under the Act, we are required to produce a Modern Slavery Statement which reports on the risks of modern slavery in our overall business and investment operations and supply chains and will outline our approach to addressing those risks.
-Given our reporting period is 30 June 2020, we will have our first Modern Slavery Statement ready by 31 December 2020, and we will be working closely with our stakeholders to assist them with their reporting requirements ahead of this date.
-We will also be providing updates to this interim statement periodically.
+We will be working closely with our stakeholders to assist them with their reporting requirements ahead of this date.
+We will also be providing updates to this statement periodically.

 We aim for high standards of governance throughout our organisation and corporate responsibility is of primary importance to us.
 We recognise the responsibility we have towards our stakeholders, including our employees and society as a whole.